What is the Difference Between SLS and SLES?

 All of our ingredients are consciously sourced from across the globe.
 For example our Aloe Vera is from the Arabian Peninsula, our Coconut Oil is from the Seychelle Islands, and our Extra Virgin Argan Oil is from Morocco.

 Yes, Kibble Pet chose to only use ingredients that are compliant witth the EU Cosmetics Regulation.

 Why do you list the full ingredient name when everyone else doesn't?

 Why would you want to use something that doesn't list the full ingredient names!?

 We are proud of our transparency in all what we do.
 That is why all of our ingredient napes are listed.
 Often times other product lines will state the common name of ingredients, but then you really aren't sure what you are using.
 We wanted to share the exact names of each ingredient so that you know what you are getting.

 When should I use Waterless Shampoo?

-I use the waterless shampoo when I am a bit smelly but its not time for a full bath.
-Sometimes if I have really dirty paws I spray the waterless shampoo and wipes to get rid of the dirt without a full bath!
+Use the Waterless Shampoo when your pup is a bit smelly, but does not need a full bath.
+Easily clean dirty paws with Waterless Shampoo to get rid of the dirt without a full bath!